FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 * Completeness: all logs are completely collected and displayed.
 * Query language is user-friendly: the Querry language is intuitive and easy to use.
 * Intuitive: The visualization tool (Grafana, Kibana) is intuitive and easy to use.
+* Documentation: Detailed and comprehensible documentation is available.

 Requirements such as scalability, reliability, performance, security and cost-effectiveness do not matter.